-New cruise ships, new destinations and more are coming to a Royal Caribbean cruise near you between now and 2023.
+New cruise ships and destinations are coming to a Royal Caribbean cruise near you between now and 2025.

 From time to time, Royal Caribbean reveals its long term plans to give customers a glimpse of what is coming next.
-There is not usually a lot of details shared until Royal Caribbean is ready to pull back the curtain more, as well as because the nature of cruise ship development is some decisions are changed or purposefully left undecided until closer to launch.
+There are not usually a ton of details shared until Royal Caribbean is ready to pull back the curtain more, as the nature of cruise ship development is that some decisions are changed or purposefully left undecided until closer to launch.

 Here is a project by project look at everything new and coming soon to Royal Caribbean.

 Icon of the Seas

 The next new cruise ship in Royal Caribbean’s fleet will be Icon of the Seas, which is currently under construction at the Meyer Turku shipyard in Finland.
 Icon of the Seas will be a game changer for the cruise industry and will be the biggest cruise ship in the world when she launches.